-(1) The 'financial allocation' includes new measures, ongoing measures, and the part of Community Programmes running from
+(1) The 'financial envelope' includes new actions, ongoing actions, and the part of Community Programmes running from 1989.

-^{(2) &#}x27;Others' includes other grant instruments such as additional budget for IMPs lines, PEDIP, and technical assistance.
+^{(2) &#}x27;Others' includes other instruments of grants such as additional lines of PIM, PEDIP, and technical assistance.

-Interventions for Objective 2 (1989-91)
+Interventions on Objective 2 (1989-91)